 Follow these recommendations to reduce your risk of antibiotic related problems and to help reduce global antibiotic resistance:

-- First of all, try to avoid getting infections so you won’t need antibiotics.
+- First of all, you can take steps to reduce your risk of getting infections, so you won’t need antibiotics.
 According to the CDC, you can prevent drug-resistant infections by:

 - When prescribed an antibiotic, ask if it is necessary, or if the doctor is prescribing it as a precaution.
 If the doctor is giving an antibiotic as a precaution, ask if there are other options.